-Region: EIB proposes to end funding of fossil fuel projects29.
-July 2019. / SEE Energy News
+Region: EIB proposes to end funding of fossil fuel projects, SEE Energy News

 The European Investment Bank (EIB) is suggesting ending loans to fossil fuel projects by the end of next year, as part of the European Union’s efforts to combat climate change.